elg0nz/serverless-slack-status-light/Blog.md

 (You might notice some parallels with the criteria presented on the [12factor.net](https://12factor.net/) methodology, its is no coincidence)

 ### Picking Chalice as a Framework for AWS Lambda
-While Lambda Functions are usually small enough that for most cases a Framework would be overkill, I wanted to build the functions in a way that I could easily extend the code to support new commands.
+While Lambda Functions are usually small enough that for most cases a Framework would be overkill, I wanted to build these functions in a way that I could easily extend the code to support new commands.

 [AWS Chalice](https://aws.github.io/chalice/) was the natural choice for this, not only because it's written by the AWS team, but also because how it adheres to the criteria I presented before:
 1. You can get setup in minutes.
 Basically you just need to do `pip install chalice` and `chalice deploy` to get a lambda function live